Natalie Frank (Taye Carrol) has a Ph.D. in clinical psychology, publishes on topics in health, behavioral science, writing and other fields.

 - Donatella Versace: Wife of famed designer, Donatella Versace has had face and neck lifts and has changed her forehead, her cheeks, her lips, and has also lowered her eyebrows.

 - Sarah Burge: Former Playboy model, Sarah Burge is listed in the Guinness Book of World Records for having over 100 plastic surgeries.

-- Lil’ Kim - Rapper Lil’ Kim s It appeared she had her skin bleached, her eyes reshaped, multiple nose jobs Botox in her cheeks, and a reshaped jawline.
+- Lil’ Kim: Rapper Lil’ Kim appears to have had her skin bleached, her eyes reshaped, multiple nose jobs, Botox in her cheeks, and a reshaped jawline.

 Diagnosing Body Dysmorphic Disorder

 Mental disorders are classified based on the Diagnostic and Statistical Manual Fifth Edition (DSM-5).
 According to the DSM-5 the criteria for being diagnosed with Body Dysmorphia include: